-If you live in Eagle, Kuna, Star, or any unincorporated area of Ada County, contact the Community Resource Unit of the Ada County Sheriff's Office for help in organizing your group.
-Contact Community Resources Officer Lauren Hooker at email@example.com (208) 830-8573 to get started.
+If you live in Eagle, Kuna, Star, or any unincorporated area of Ada County, contact the Community Information Unit of the Ada County Sheriff's Office for help in organizing your group.
+Contact Community Relations Officer Lauren Hooker at firstname.lastname@example.org or (208) 830-8573 to get started.

 Neighborhood Watch Responsibilities and Expectations